dimdenGD/CalculatorEngine/README.md

 # Calculator Engine

 This is very simple Calculator can evaluate string math expressions (without `eval`).
-Default there is few operations, but you can add your own.
+By default there is few operations, but you can add your own ones.

 *Example:*
 ```js